Iris (song): Phoebe & Maggie version

-While awaiting the results of the 2020 United States presidential election on November 3, singer-songwriter Phoebe Bridgers tweeted that she would cover "Iris" if Donald Trump lost.
+While awaiting the results of the 2020 United States presidential election on November 3, singer-songwriter Phoebe Bridgers tweeted that she would cover "Iris".
 The cover, which was recorded as a duet with Maggie Rogers under the name Phoebe & Maggie, was released exclusively via Bridgers' Bandcamp page for one day only on November 13, with proceeds going towards Stacey Abrams' Fair Fight organization to promote fair elections in the state of Georgia as well as nationally.
 Despite only being available for purchase for one day, the song debuted at number one on the Digital Song Sales chart and number 57 on the Billboard Hot 100, making it both artists' first entry on the latter chart.
 The song has also charted in Australia, New Zealand, and Scotland.

 On November 4, 2022, the song was re-released, again for only 24 hours, ahead of the 2022 midterm elections.
 Proceeds went to the Brigid Alliance, an abortion care group.

 Charts

+Other versions

+In 2006, Irish singer-songwriter Ronan Keating released a cover of "Iris" on his album Bring You Home.

+In 2009, Boyz II Men released a cover of "Iris" on their album Love.

+In 2012, Sleeping with Sirens released an acoustic cover of "Iris" on YouTube.

+In 2020, Diamante and Breaking Benjamin singer Benjamin Burnley released a duet cover of "Iris".

+In October 2022, American grocery chain Kroger partnered with singer Colbie Caillat to record a special stylized rendition of "Iris" for its Today's Holiday Moments are Tomorrow's Memories short film and associated ad campaign.

+Separately, Canadian country music artist Josh Ross released his own version of "Iris" on his November 2022 extended play Live Sessions.

+In November 2022, Australian singer-songwriter Dean Lewis performed an acoustic cover of "Iris" on Qmusic.
+The cover was later included as a bonus track on the deluxe edition of his EP The Epilogue in May 2025.

+In 2023, pop-punk singer, rapper, and songwriter Mod Sun released a cover of "Iris" on his fifth studio album God Save the Teen.

+In 2024, country music singer Mitchell Tenpenny released a version of "Iris" for his album titled The 3rd.

+In 2024, American football player Kobie Turner released a cover of "Iris" as the Goo on The Masked Singer.

+In May 2025, Machine Gun Kelly and Julia Wolf released a cover of "Iris".